Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102 of this title, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Claims 1-12 and 14 are rejected under AIA 35 U.S.C.
-103(a) as being unpatentable over Li et al. US Patent Application Publication US 20220084204 A1 (hereinafter Li) in view of Liu Ming-Yu et al. Foreign Patent Application Publication CN 109196526 A (hereinafter Liu).
+103(a) as being unpatentable over Li et al. US Patent Application Publication US 20220084204 A1 (hereinafter Li) in view of Liu Ming-Yu et al. Foreign Patent Application Publication CN 109196526 A (hereinafter Liu) and further in view of Lee et al. US Patent Application Publication US 20180285771 A1 (hereinafter Lee).

-Regarding claim 1, Li teaches A process for improving a first artificial neural network structure (1), the process comprising ([0120] wherein Li describes improving a neural network and determines the accuracy of generator network of GAN) classifying data samples are classified in different classes (4) by the first artificial neural network structure (1), whereby at least some of the classes (4) are unsupervised classes (6), which are generated and/or filled by unsupervised learning (FIGS. 3A-3B, 4, 6, [0067], [0069], [0089], [0092] wherein Li describes a neural network for classifying data samples in unsupervised manner by generating labels and notations for images, wherein labels indicates classification to each pixel within the image) wherein the generated artificial candidates (7) are labelled and/or annotated in a supervised learning for labelling and/or annotating the said unsupervised class (7) ([0078], [0103], [0489] wherein Li incorporates artificial network to generate labels and annotation classes for images). ([0076] wherein Li incorporates GAN that is a class of artificial intelligence system that uses two types of artificial neural networks contesting with each other.
+Regarding claim 1, Li teaches A process for training a first artificial neural network structure (1), the process comprising ([0120] wherein Li describes improving a neural network and determines the accuracy of generator network of GAN) classifying data samples are classified in different classes (4) by the first artificial neural network structure (1), whereby at least some of the classes (4) are unsupervised classes (6), which are generated and/or filled by unsupervised learning (FIGS. 3A-3B, 4, 6, [0067], [0069], [0089], [0092] wherein Li describes a neural network for classifying data samples in unsupervised manner by generating labels and notations for images, wherein labels indicates classification to each pixel within the image) wherein the generated artificial candidates (7) are labelled and/or annotated in a supervised learning for labelling and/or annotating the said unsupervised class (7) ([0078], [0103], [0489] wherein Li incorporates artificial network to generate labels and annotation classes for images). ([0076] wherein Li incorporates GAN that is a class of artificial intelligence system that uses two types of artificial neural networks contesting with each other.
 A GAN includes a first type of artificial neural networks, referred to as a generator network, that generates candidates and a second type of artificial neural networks, referred to as a discriminator network, that evaluates generated candidates.
 A generator network learns to map from a latent space to a particular data distribution of interest (a data distribution of changes to input images that are indistinguishable from photographs to human eyes), while a discriminator network discriminates between instances from a training dataset and candidates produced by generator network.
 In at least one embodiment, a GAN can have a generator network and two discriminator networks.
 A first discriminator network evaluates synthetic images generated by generator network, and a second discriminator network evaluates synthetic images and corresponding labels generated by generator network).

 Li does not teach and training a second artificial neural network structure (2) to generate artificial candidates (7) belonging to at least one of the unsupervised classes (6).